1 Energy Concessions

 2:06

-1. Do you have a Health Care Card, Pensioners Concessions Card or Veteran Affairs Gold Card?
+1. Do you have Health Care Card, Pensioners Concessions Card or Veteran Affairs Gold Card?

 Get 17.5% off every electricity bill with the Annual Electricity Concession.

-To claim it, call your energy company and tell them you have a valid concession card.
+» To claim it, call your electricity company and tell them you have a valid concession card.
 They’ll add the concession to your account.

 You could save even more with the other energy concessions below – check which ones apply to you